hxmid/rawrand/readme.md

 ## caveats

-- your actual cursor sensitivity changes with the 'random' sensitivity. this makes your sensitivity in ui's very inconsistent, which might make it a bit jarring to due things such as by items or properly align smokes on some one like clove or brimstone in valorant.
+- your actual cursor sensitivity changes with the 'random' sensitivity. this makes your sensitivity in ui's very inconsistent, which might make it a bit jarring to due things such as buy items or properly align smokes on some one like clove or brimstone in valorant.
     - there is no fix for this. this is just the caveat of how rawaccel works.

 - when using keybind and game state mode, there is a 1 second delay between event/keybind press and your sens changing, due to rawaccels built-in delay